On this page:

 ii. individual feedback—by far the most effective means to achieve timely remedial action

 iv. changing in the risk profile of a practitioner

 v. formal investigation and reporting under section 12, for example to creditors, police or professional bodies such as ARITA, CAANZ, CPA or Law Council

 vii. imposing penalties for realisations and interest charge breaches

-ix. involuntary cancellation or registration proceedings (or illegibility proceedings in the case of unregistered debt agreement administrators and solicitors who act as controlling trustees).
+ix. involuntary cancellation or registration proceedings (or illegibility proceedings in the case of unregistered debt agreement administrators2 and solicitors who act as controlling trustees).
 See also IGPS8 and IGPS9 dealing with involuntary cancellation of registration.

 3.1 R&E staff, as delegates of the Inspector-General, attend a sample of meetings of creditors in both Part X matters and section 73 proposals for all trustees involved as part of the compliance program, irrespective of whether there are matters warranting our attendance.

 3.2 Attendance at a sample of meetings provides R&E with an opportunity to monitor and report on the standard of controlling trustees in Part X administrations and trustee meeting practices generally.
 It also provides an effective and efficient method of monitoring debtors’ Part X proposals and addressing creditor queries and concerns.

 3.3 In addition, we examine reports sent to creditors under section 189A and rule 75-175 of the Insolvency Practice Rules (Bankruptcy).
 If any queries or concerns are identified, we will discuss matters with the trustee and may attend the meeting, taking an active role if needed.
 Often issues are clarified or problem areas rectified before creditors are asked to vote at the meeting.